taryngilligan/taryngilligan.github.io/_posts/2020-10-20-digital-eugenics.md

   - algorithms
 ---

-## Digital Eugenics: A Byproduct of Our Interconnected Influence or an Algorithmic Demise by Our Own Design?

 With the rise of digital platforms like social media, we are finding ourselves spending more and more time flipping back and forth between various social apps and scrolling tirelessly through endless feeds.
 As someone who has worked in digital marketing for the better part of the past decade, specializing in SEO and various other algorithm manipulation and optimization tactics, I have found myself with many questions and observations surrounding digital culture and rhetoric over the years.
 However, I keep finding myself coming back to one specific term, one that at this point in my research is not commonly used, or really used at all for that matter-- <i>digital eugenics</i>.

 According to Oxford Languages, eugenics is defined as, “the study of how to arrange reproduction within a human population to increase the occurrence of heritable characteristics regarded as desirable.”
 So, what exactly do I mean by digital eugenics and why does it matter?
 As I mentioned, I have yet to find any existing definitions for this particular term, but this is how I have been thinking about it over the years: